 - Recent studies show that 25% of the time the cash price of prescriptions are lower than the current health plan co-pays (you’re better off putting your insurance card away, and just paying the lower cash amount)

-- The AMA “Blue Book” shows a 10 office visit minutes with a doctor – costs an average of only $68 (Likewise, you might be better forgetting about whether you satisfied your deducible, putting the card away and asking your doc for the lower cash price for a simple visit, and being done with it).
+- The AMA “Blue Book” shows a 10 office visit minutes with a doctor costs an average of only $68 (Likewise, you might be better forgetting about whether you satisfied your deducible, putting the card away and asking your doctor for the lower cash price for a simple visit, and be done with it).

 - Separately, Hixme, who has helped managed reimbursements for thousands of physician office visits, has discovered that average physician visits among our clients are similarly low even before negotiating for a cash price;

 - An average cost of $57 per primary care visit